rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

     d.ratio

-        Returns the ratio of the torrent.
-This is the amount of uploaded data divided by the completed bytes multiplied by 1000 in the item.
+        Returns the current upload/download ratio of the torrent.
+        This is the amount of uploaded data divided by the completed bytes multiplied by 1000.
-        If no bytes have been downloaded, the ratio is considered to be 0.
+        If no bytes have been downloaded, the ratio is considered to be ``0``.

     d.save_full_session